Mono Couple becomes Poly Couple

 • "Of course you can't keep a healthy boundary.
 You've been getting cut down every time you tried for years."

-• "The takeaway is that for Spitfire and I to ever stand a snowball's chance in hell, I need to be able to advocate for myself."
+• "The takeaway is: for Spitfire and me to ever stand a snowball's chance in hell, I need to be able to advocate for myself."

 You doing your part is like talking to a wall if she does nothing to change on her side.
-You have every right to move on from trial separation to divorce if she's not gonna change any.
+You have every right to move on from trial separation to divorce if she's not gonna change in any way.

 I had a real important question that Spitfire told me meant I did not understand autonomy.
 When does someone else's autonomy coming at the expense of your autonomy give you the right to tell that person to fuck off?
 Life goals.